jacebenson/cedar/docs/docs/how-to/gotrue-auth.md

 This adds a Signup [route](../router.md#router-and-route) to our routes file and creates a SignupPage component.

-In the just-generated SignupPage component (`web/src/pages/SignupPage/SignupPage.js`), let's import some [Redwood Form components](../forms.md) and add a very basic form to our render component:
+In the just-generated SignupPage component (`web/src/pages/SignupPage/SignupPage.js`), let's import some [Cedar Form components](../forms.md) and add a very basic form to our render component:

 ```jsx title="web/src/pages/SignupPage/SignupPage.js"
 import { Form, TextField, PasswordField, Submit } from '@cedarjs/forms'